Investigating High-Energy Proton-Induced Reactions on Spherical Nuclei: Implications for the Pre-Equilibrium Exciton Model: Results and Discussion

 \section{Results and Discussion}

 The experimentally extracted cross sections are compared with the predictions of nuclear reaction modeling codes TALYS-1.9 \cite{TalysManual}, CoH-3.5.3 \cite{Kawano2019:CoHOverview}, EMPIRE-3.2.3 \cite{EmpireOverview}, and ALICE-20 \cite{Blann1982}, each using default settings and parameters, to initially explore variations between the codes and their sensitivity to pre-equilibrium reaction dynamics.
 Where measured cumulative cross sections are plotted, the corresponding code calculations shown also include the necessary parent production to estimate cumulative yields.
-Note that ALICE-20 is not suited to calculate independent isomer or ground state production due to a lack of detailed angular momentum modeling.
-Comparisons with the TENDL-2019 library \cite{KoningRochman2012:MethodTALYSEval} are also made.
-Additionally, the cross section measurements in this work are compared to the existing body of literature data, retrieved from EXFOR \cite{Michel1997:ProtonsTiCuNb,Titarenko2011,Voyles2018:Nb,Ditroi2008,Steyn2011,Ditroi2009,Albouy1963,Korteling1964,AvilaRodriguez2008,Levkovskii1991,Kiselev1974,Rizvi2012,Lawriniang2018,Parashari2018,Singh2006:ProtonAlphaModelExcitationFunc,James1954,Forsthoff1953,Blaser1951}.
+Note, however, that ALICE-20 is not suited to calculate independent isomer or ground state production due to a lack of detailed angular momentum modeling.

+Furthermore, in the code comparisons, the TALYS and ALICE codes account for potential deuteron, $^{3}$He, and triton emissions at all incident proton energies.
+Default EMPIRE limits these emissions and CoH ignore these effects altogether.
+The TALYS output provides total production cross sections for these emission channels that can be used to estimate their influence.
+In TALYS, the cumulative deuteron, $^{3}$He, and triton cross section is calculated as 3.1\%, 3.5\%, and 11.8\% of the combined proton and neutron production at 50\,MeV, 100\,MeV, and 200\,MeV, respectively.
+At each energy, the deuteron production dominates over $^{3}$He and triton emissions.
+Therefore, while the inclusion of these more complex emission types accounts for mostly a small effect, it is a point of difference between the code calculations.

+A summary of the key default models implemented in each code is given in Table \ref{DefaultCodeModelSum}.